d-protsenko/tutorials/quickstart/how_to_start.md

 #### Writing wrappers

-Wrappers are interfaces to the data the Actor need access to or provides.
+Wrappers are interfaces to the data the actor need access to or will produce.

 As we defined earlier, our actor contains 5 handlers plus constructor.
 It means that we'll have 6 wrappers - one for each handler and one for constructor.
 We'll describe each wrapper separately.

 ##### ItemsStorageConfig
-This wrapper is used in constructor for configuring stateful actors.
+This wrapper is used for passsing configuration to the constructor of this actor.
+You should use wrappers like that in all your configurable actors.

 In this case wrapper is pretty simple - we pass implementation of `Map` interface to the actor.
 Note that getter throws `ReadValueException`, if it's unable to get map.

 ```java
 package com.example.your_project.items_storage.actors;